 Higher values of $\epsilon \in [0, 1]$ are more desirable. \end{axiom}

-The axiom of Loss Avoidance quantifies a protocol's ability to respect link capacity limits, measuring the worst-case load overshoot that occurs during the peak of an oscillation. \begin{axiom}[Loss Avoidance] An MPCC protocol is said to be $\lambda$-loss-avoiding if, in its dynamic equilibrium, the load $\hat{L}_{\pi}(t)$ on any path $\pi$ never exceeds its capacity $C/P$ by more than a fraction $\lambda$.
-The loss avoidance rating is therefore the maximum fractional overshoot observed across all paths during the equilibrium cycle:
+\begin{axiom}[Loss Avoidance] Loss Avoidance quantifies the ability to respect link capacity.
+A protocol is $\lambda$-loss-avoiding if the load $\hat{L}_{\pi}(t)$ never exceeds capacity $C_\pi$ by more than a fraction $\lambda$.
+The rating is the maximum fractional overshoot in the cycle:

-Lower values of $\lambda \ge 0$ are more desirable, with $\lambda=0$ indicating a perfectly lossless protocol. \end{axiom}
+Lower values of $\lambda \ge 0$ are desirable, with $\lambda=0$ indicating a perfectly lossless protocol. \end{axiom}

-The Convergence axiom, which we can also consider a measure of stability, quantifies the predictability of the network by measuring the relative amplitude of the load oscillations.
-A protocol with poor convergence exhibits high-amplitude swings in traffic, leading to high performance volatility for the end-user. \begin{axiom}[Convergence] An MPCC protocol is said to be $\gamma_{\text{conv}}$-convergent if, in its dynamic equilibrium, the ratio of the minimum sustained load to the maximum peak load across all paths is given by $\gamma_{\text{conv}}$.
-The convergence rating is therefore:
+\begin{axiom}[Convergence] Convergence acts as a measure of stability, quantifying network predictability by the relative amplitude of load oscillations.
+A protocol is $\gamma_{\text{conv}}$-convergent if the ratio of the minimum sustained load to the maximum peak load is $\gamma_{\text{conv}}$: